ioscodigo/ICTabFragment/README.md

 3. `Add UIView` that will use as container child ViewController
 4. `Create child ViewController` (more than 1 ViewController) don't forget to set identifier of each ViewController
 5. `Import ICTabFragment` to use ICTabFragment in your file.
-6. `Inherit ICTabFragmentViewController` on your parent ViewController
-7. `Define each tab name and viewcontroller` and also set isSelected to `false` except on first model set isSelected to `true`
-8. If you want to custom text color and indicator set properties of tab
-9. If you want to customize size tab set size properties of tab

 ### Example